 According to the theory of relative deprivation, a sense of injustice is aroused when individuals come to believe that their outcome is not in balance with the outcomes received by people like them in similar situations.
-When people have a sense that they are at an unfair disadvantage relative to others, or that they have not received their fair share, they may wish to challenge the system that has given rise to this state of affairs.
+When people have a sense that they are at an unfair disadvantage relative to others, or that they have not received their "fair share," they may wish to challenge the system that has given rise to this state of affairs.
 This is especially likely to happen if a person or groups' fundamental needs are not being met, or if there are large discrepancies between the "haves" and the "have-nots."
+This is particularly apparent in both Europe and the Middle East in 2013, but is also going on, to a lesser extent (and much less violently) in the U.S. where the distribution of wealth is getting more and more unequal.
 (See Rich/Poor Conflicts)

-While it is clear that skin color or religion should not be valid criteria of distribution, real-life experience suggests that such factors often turn out to be quite significant.
+While it is clear to most people (at least in the US) that skin color or religion should not be valid criteria of distribution, real-life experience suggests that such factors often turn out to be quite significant.
 In the United States, as elsewhere, issues of distributive justice are connected to concerns about systemic poverty and racism, and questions about the fairness of affirmative action -- policies that grant preferential treatment to particular racial or gender groups.

 Societies in which resources are distributed unfairly can become quite prone to social unrest.
 For example, "since the colonial period, unfair land distribution and the prevailing agricultural economic system have been the prime causes of armed and civil resistance in Guatemala ."
 While national and international elites enjoy largely unrestricted access to communal lands expropriated from the Maya, the majority of Guatemalans live in poverty, on farms smaller than those required to feed the average family.
 This sort of land distribution violates principles of equality, equity, and need, and therefore generates conflict.